TainanKyle/scheduling_demonstration/README.md

 # Scheduling Policy Demonstration

 ### Description
-Implement a program which lets a user run multiple threads with different scheduling policies and show the working status of each thread.
+Implement a program on Linux which lets a user run multiple threads with different scheduling policies and show the working status of each thread.

 ### Demo Result
 ```